dejanu/kubectl-imagescan/README.md

 Scan container images used by Pods.

-Motivation: A Non-invazive way to quickly inspect container images used in cluster.
+Motivation: A non-invasive, on-the-spot inspection of container images used in a by workloads in a K8S cluster.

 Scanners: Trivy `--scanners <scanner1,scanner2>` i.e. `--scanners vuln,secret,misconfig` default scanner is vulnerabilities scanner